Your feedback helps us enhance our services to better meet your needs. Take our 2-minute survey to share your thoughts.

-The Group consists of six full time members of staff who are experts in practical laboratory cytogenetics and the associated data analysis, routine and emergency biodosimetry, radiation protection and a number of associated academic research topics.
+The Group consists of seven full time members of staff who are experts in practical laboratory cytogenetics and the associated data analysis, routine and emergency biodosimetry, radiation protection and a number of associated academic research topics.

 Liz is a Ph.
 D. physics graduate with over 15 years of experience as a Radiation Protection Scientist at UKHSA's Chemical, Radiation Chemical and Environmental Hazards Division.
 As head of the Radiation Effects Department, Liz is responsible for a programme of research associated with understanding how exposure to ionising impacts health.
 Liz's main field of research is radiation biodosimetry - using the cytogenetic (cellular and chromosomal) effects of ionising radiation to estimate individual doses, and Liz also has wider interests in whole body radiation effects and non-cancer effects including cataractogenesis.